UbiquityRobotics/learn/misc/troubleshooting.md

 If you do not see the command echoed, note the command log on the RC screen.
 If the command is not logged there, RC has not understood the command and issued it.
-If the command is logged and you know that the connection works, then the problem may be with RC, the connection between the Android phone and the robot or some other problem with your phone or with the network.
+If the command is logged and you know that the connection works, then the RC has tried to transmit the command.
+The problem may be with RC, with the connection between the phone and the robot or with the phone or with the network.

-Sometimes if an Android phone is connect to a data plan then the phone will try to direct packets from robot-commander to the internet rather than the robot.
+Sometimes if an Android phone is connected to a data plan then the phone will try to direct packets from robot-commander to the internet rather than the robot.
 It may help to switch off your external data plan before trying to make robot commander work.